 Ben Vakoc, PhD, is Associate Professor of Dermatology at Harvard Medical School and affiliated faculty member at the Harvard-MIT Health Sciences and Technology program.
 After participating in a venture funded start-up company that developed optical devices for the telecommunications market, he joined the Wellman Center for Photomedicine in 2002 to participate in the development and translation of optical instrumentation to the clinic and biology laboratory.

-Martin Villiger, PhD, is Instructor in Dermatology at Harvard Medical School.
+Martin Villiger, PhD, is an Assistant Professor at Harvard Medical School.
 After completing his dissertation research at EPFL in 2010, he joined the Wellman Center for Photomedicine where he is advancing polarization sensitive imaging for applications including intravascular imaging in the coronary arteries.
 Within CBORT, he is leading efforts to develop new methods and devices for percutaneous and interstitial imaging.

 Director for Program Development